samlloydw/CppProjectTemplate/README.md

 Project template for C++.
 Fork off this when creating a new repository.

-Make sure to edit CMakeLists.txt throughout the project to set up executables, libraries, and including correct headers.
+Make sure to edit CMakeLists.txt throughout the project to set up executables, libraries, linking source files, and including correct headers.